 Mornings are devoted to academic intervention using Carroll School’s direct, multisensory and systematic approaches to helping students with learning disabilities.
 Every student has four academic blocks each morning.
 Afternoons are structured like a traditional day camp with a variety of activities here at Carroll School as well as off-campus.
 Each student is assigned by age to a camp group.
 The camp groups consist of 10 children assigned to one counselor and one junior counselor.
 Carroll counselors are current college students or recent college graduates with experience working with children.
 Junior counselors are high school seniors or college freshmen.
 The majority of the camp staff have prior experience at Summer@Carroll.

 When Summer@Carroll has filled all the programs, we start forming a waiting list.
 Preference on the waiting list is given to present Carroll School winter students, students accepted for fall admissions to Carroll School and returning Summer@Carroll students in that order.
-Admission to Summer@Carroll 2013 closes on Friday, June 7.
-No students will be accepted after that date.

 The academic staff of Summer@Carroll is made up of experienced teachers from Carroll School and other local schools.
 All language tutors are Orton-Gillingham trained.
 The teaching staff are all trained and experienced in their educational fields.
 The majority of the academic staff are veterans of previous Summer@Carroll programs.